Can I Get A Home Loan With Challenged Credit

 While the Veterans Administration does not set a specific credit score requirement, the lenders providing the loan often require a score of 620 or better.
 Like FHA loans, lower scores may be accepted under certain conditions.

-Each of these conventional loan programs (backed by Fannie Mae and Freddie Mac, respectively) requires a 620 or higher as well as a low down payment (3-3.5%).
-The Home Possible Loan Program is also open to qualifying individuals with a credit score lower than 620, but on the condition they can submit a slightly increased down payment (5%).
+These conventional loan programs (backed by Fannie Mae and Freddie Mac, respectively) only require a 620 or higher.
+Higher rates often translate into better rates and the Home Possible Loan Program is also open to qualifying individuals with lesser credit with a slightly increased down payment.